aelsabbahy/miniswarm/README.md

-# Miniswarm - Docker swarm cluster in one command
+# Miniswarm - Docker Swarm cluster in one command

 ## What is Miniswarm?
-Miniswarm is a tool that intends to make creating and managing a local [Docker swarm](https://docs.docker.com/engine/swarm/) cluster as easy as possible.
+Miniswarm is a tool that intends to make creating and managing a local [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster as easy as possible.
 Miniswarm was inspired by [Minikube](https://github.com/kubernetes/minikube) which does a similar thing for kubernetes clusters.
-See FAQ below for info on managing a remote swarm.
+See FAQ below for info on managing a remote Swarm cluster.

 The tool takes less than 10 minutes to learn, see the tutorial section below, or watch this tutorial video:
 * [Miniswarm: Docker Swarm Tutorial](https://youtu.be/in1ItGKDr98)